-- term engagement with existing partner community organisations first before looking to expand the breadth of this work.
+- To explore opportunities for longerterm engagement with existing partner community organisations first before looking to expand the breadth of this work.
 This will require that the budgets for future stages are not spread too thinly, over too many projects.
 It would be better to allow sufficient resource to continue to build on this foundation by starting to address some of the areas of development identified.
 We hope our recommendations provide a practical set of actions that could help to achieve this. - To maintain flexibility in how projects are funded, supported and managed.
 This is to include attempts to streamline some of the internal processes that restrict this flexibility and seem overly onerous for grants of this size. - Not to underestimate the power of the 'little things' in developing close connections to communities, like providing venue space or event platforms for communities to share their stories, attending community events or helping make introductions and connections.

-- To ensure relationships with communities continue to develop into more equal partnerships, with regular dialogue and debate, a real honesty about what is and isn't possible and ultimately, more collaborative work on shared challenges. - when findings are collated and shared, ensuring that wide audiences are able to engage with, understand and use those findings effectively.
+- To ensure relationships with communities continue to develop into more equal partnerships, with regular dialogue and debate, a real honesty about what is and isn't possible and ultimately, more collaborative work on shared challenges. - To pay close attention to how and when findings are collated and shared, ensuring that wide audiences are able to engage with, understand and use those findings effectively.
 This will require a combination of story-telling, qualitative and quantitative data analysis presented in a variety of creative ways that respect the authentic voice of those communities.
 It will also require a much wider use of different communication platforms to share those findings, from events, to meetings, to websites, to social media. - To provide additional training in community leadership and help convene conversations with other organisations working to similar goals.
 This will help to build the capacity of communities to engage in public policy debate themselves.

-- To seek to partner with one or two other organisations with similar aims across London that may be able to lend their experience or even attract additional resources. - To engage actively with other teams across the GLA using this evaluation as a starting point to discuss how the CE Team might best be able to support them - especially those teams already involved in some capacity in this project, or those already taking similar approaches to some aspects of their work.
+To seek to partner with one or two other organisations with similar aims across London that may be able to lend their experience or even attract additional resources.

 Photo from Bulgarians in London.
-Credit: Teodor Totev
+Credit: Teodor 1